DeepLearningDev/Isekai-Earth/The Pantheon/Elaris.md

 > Personality: Ditzy and overly affectionate

 ###### Appearance:
-Elaris appears as woman in her
+Elaris appears as woman in her 30s who is about 5'10", has long pink hair, and pristine pale skin with a rosy glow to it.
+She has green eyes,
 ###### Ties:
 [[Orris]]: Close friend
 [[Ayer]]: Rival (She doesn't know this is the case)